pfeifferj/karpenter-provider-ibm-cloud/README.md

 | 1.35 | ✅ Supported |
 | 1.36+ | ⚠️ Untested |

 *Based on dependency analysis.
-Generated on 2025-09-24.*
+Generated on 2025-11-30.*

+## Container Images

+Multi-architecture images (amd64, arm64, s390x) are published to `quay.io/karpenter-provider-ibm-cloud/controller`.

+See [Container Images](docs/container-images.md) for details on pulling images, supported architectures, and [Nightly Builds](docs/nightly-builds.md) for testing pre-release versions.

 ## Development

 ### Testing and CI